Case-Shiller Home Price Index For Chicago Metro Area

 The index bottomed in March of 2012 and saw incredible gains in May and June of that year.
 Prices were up 4.5% and 4.6% from April and May respectively, which is huge.
 Even after adjusting for seasonality these were the largest one month increases in 24 years.
 Since then the home prices have made steady gains with the exception of the normal seasonal dips.

-August 2019 single family home prices rose 0.1% from July and were up 1.4% from a year ago.
+June 2020 single family home prices rose 0.1% from May and were also up 0.6% from a year ago.
 Single family home prices are now back to the level seen in October 2004, having fallen a total of 12.8% from the peak in September 2006.
-However, the index is running 25.9% below the trend line, but that gap may never close since inflation is not what it used to be.
+However, the index is running 28.1% below the trend line, but that gap may never close since inflation is not what it used to be.

-Condominium prices fell by 0.2% from July and are now back to their July 2005 level, having fallen a total of 6.4% from their peak in September 2007.
-Condominium prices were up on a year over year basis by only 0.4%.
+Condominium prices rose by 0.5% from May and are now back to their September 2005 level, having fallen a total of 4.6% from their peak in September 2007.
+Condominium prices were 1.6% higher than last year.

 Please note that these numbers are based upon a 3 month trailing average of home sales so they are looking back pretty far.